oathilkar/deploy-Application-on-tomcat-docker-container-using-Ansible/README.md

 To deploy an application on a Tomcat Docker container using Ansible, you can follow a similar approach to deploying applications on a traditional server.
 However, instead of installing Tomcat directly on a host machine, you'll create a Docker container running Tomcat and deploy the application into that container.
 Below is a step-by-step guide to create an Ansible project for deploying an application on a Tomcat Docker container.

+### Summary

+- **Project Structure**: Organize your project with inventories, playbooks, and roles.
+- **Ansible Playbooks**: Define tasks to deploy the application into a Tomcat Docker container.
+- **Roles**: Use roles to encapsulate tasks for application deployment.
+- **Docker Connection**: Use `ansible_connection=docker` in the inventory file to tell Ansible to communicate with Docker containers.

 ### Project Structure

 Create the following directory structure for your Ansible project: